 This is real life Hvac training.
 Working along side the veterans of the hvac industry is going to widen your options on how you can handle these sticky situations professionally.
 While still doing competent work and doing your designated job, which is taking care of the customer.

-Become a Great Service Technician
+Become a Great HVAC Service Technician

 Whether you want to thrive as a top technician of your local business, or you want to eventually start an Hvac company of your own, you will need experience under your belt.
 Don’t expect to take a 1 year college course on Hvac training and come out lighting the world up with your problem solving skills.
 To become great you need experience.
 To become likeable you have to listen to the customers complaints.
 You have to solve the customers complaints.
 Most importantly, you have to look clean and professional.
 Keep a good clean hair cut, be well groomed, keep your shirt tucked in for Christ sakes.
 If your service van is dirty run it through the damn car wash.